gjcooper/VAULT/01_articles/fisher2018binary.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Fisher, Matthew; Keil, Frank C."
+author: Fisher, Matthew; Keil, Frank C.
 title: "The Binary Bias: A Systematic Distortion in the Integration of Information"
-publication: "Psychological Science"
+publication: Psychological Science
 date: 2018-11-01
 citekey: fisher2018binary
 aliases:
   - "The Binary Bias: A Systematic Distortion in the Integration of Information"
 ---

 # The Binary Bias: A Systematic Distortion in the Integration of Information